How Accurate is Your Transcription Service?

 Verbatim transcripts capture every utterance that comes out of the speaker’s mouth, including “um,” “uh,” and stutters.
 They are usually much more frustrating to read and follow than clean read transcripts.
 However, for scripted television, where stutters are intentional, verbatim transcription is preferred.

-Make sure the captioning service can provide you with the transcription style of your choice.
+Make sure the transcription service can provide you with the transcription style of your choice.

 Your video transcription and captioning vendor should provide you with near-perfect captions.
 Inaccurate captions could even be detrimental to your accessibility and SEO initiatives.